tgirke/systemPipeR/README.md

 [_systemPipeR_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html)
-is an R/Bioconductor package for building and running automated *end-to-end* analysis workflows for a wide range of next generation sequence (NGS) applications such as RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq.
-Important features include a uniform workflow interface across different NGS applications, automated report generation, and support for running both R and command-line software, such as NGS aligners or peak/variant callers, on local computers or compute clusters.
+is an R/Bioconductor package for building and running automated *end-to-end* analysis workflows for a wide range of research applications, including next-generation sequencing (NGS) experiments, such as RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq.
+Important features include a uniform workflow interface across different data analysis applications, automated report generation, and support for running both R and command-line software, such as NGS aligners or peak/variant callers, on local computers or compute clusters.
 The latter supports interactive job submissions and batch submissions to queuing systems of clusters.
 Efficient handling of complex sample sets and